dancaps/python_playground/README.md

 # python_playground

-This is where I'll put all my python stuff for Davinci.
+This is where I'll put all my random python stuff.